Alessandro1918/pokerAPI/README.md

 ## The API
 Input a 7 card hand (2 player cards + 5 community cards, the order is irrelevant), and get the best 5 card game combination, along with a floating point number representing that hand's strength.
-The integer part of that value gives you the general rank, while the decimal places represents the cards, ordered, to get that.
+The integer part of that value gives you the hand's general rank, while the decimal places represent the five cards, in the right order, used for that hand.
+When evaluating the winner of a hand, compare the float value of each player's hand, and the biggest value gets all the chips!
 The notations here are:

 ### Input:
 Each card is represented by a 2 character string; 1 for the card's value, 1 for the card's suit: